How Universal Kids Resort Supports Autism and Sensory Needs

 A Certified Autism Travel Professional, or CATP, completes specialized IBCCES training in autism, sensory processing, communication strategies, and travel-specific accessibility planning.
 The credential requires renewal every 2 years.

 In practice, that means hands-on planning support most parents do not have time to do themselves.
-I help families pre-register for the IBCCES Individual Accessibility Card.
+I help families pre-register for the IBCCES Accessibility Card.
 I research attraction motion intensity and sound levels so I can match rides to what your child can handle.
 I look for hotel rooms near elevators, quiet hallways, and dedicated park entrances when booking on-property stays.

 Once a trip is booked, I prepare visual schedules, build in regulation breaks, and time character meet-and-greets around your child’s energy windows.
 When I recently rode through Islands of Adventure on a private VIP tour, I noted exactly which attractions had the most intense sound effects and motion, the kind of firsthand detail I bring back to my families.